cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-2.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/router.js)

-As you can see, we're inserting `:id` into our URL and proceed to extract it from the `req.params` object.
+As you can see, we're inserting `:id` into our URL and proceeding to extract it from the `req.params` object.

 With the ID now in our hands, we can use that code snippet we just saw to extract specific data from DynamoDB: